VincentWei/minigui-docs/programming-guide/MiniGUIProgGuidePreface.md

 and GNU GCC toolchain.
 However, most of the samples in this guide can run on other operating systems.

+For the instructions to setup the development environment, you can refer to [Quick Start].

 ## Copyright and Licensing

 FMSoft releases the sample code (mg-samples) under Apache 2.0 license.
 The original